-- A statement that describes the general well-being from consumption of a nutrient or dietary ingredient.
+A statement that describes the general well-being from the consumption of a nutrient or dietary ingredient.

 Structure/function claims must (1) have substantiation that such statement is truthful and not misleading; (2) include the disclaimer; and (3) notify FDA no later than 30 days after the first marketing of the product that these claims are being made in accordance with 21 C.F.R. § 101.93.